pub struct Label<T> { /* private fields */ }Expand description

 pub fn draw_at(&self, ctx: &mut PaintCtx<'_, '_, '_>, origin: impl Into<Point>)

-Draw this label’s text at the provided Point
+Draw this label’s text at the provided Point, without internal padding.

 This is a convenience for widgets that want to use Label as a way of managing a dynamic or localized string, but want finer control over where the text is drawn.